Edinburgh Neighbourhood Moving Guide: Planning Differences That Affect Time

 Scenario examples

 Example 1: Studio flat to suburban semi, small van, one mover.
-Driveway access and short carries keep handling continuous, so loading cycles remain fast and the schedule stays flexible.
+Driveway access and short carries keep handling continuous, so loading cycles stay fast and the schedule remains flexible.

 Example 2: One-bedroom tenement to terrace, medium van, two movers.
-Narrow terrace street with limited gaps forces a corner stop and shuttling, adding repeated carries and extending the schedule.
+A narrow street with limited gaps forces a corner stop and shuttling, adding repeated carries and extending the schedule.

 Example 3: Two-bedroom tenement to tenement, medium van, two movers.
-Permit parking pushes the van 25–30 metres from the door; stair-only access slows cycles and increases the hours required.
+Permit parking pushes the van 25 to 30 metres from the door; stair-only access slows cycles and increases the hours required.
+The pricing effect is clearer in how these conditions affect moving costs.

 Example 4: Three-bedroom terrace to townhouse, long wheelbase van, three movers.
 One-way streets and school-run congestion reduce stopping options, requiring repositioning and staged loading that adds delay.

 Example 5: Four-bedroom apartment to new build, Luton van, three movers.
-Managed building needs lift and loading bay bookings near a tram corridor; fixed windows and strict bay timing create queue risk and staged unloading.
+The managed building needs lift and loading-bay bookings near a tram corridor; fixed windows and strict bay timing create queue risk and staged unloading.

 Apply neighbourhood context